gregmuellegger/django-mobile/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Users can change the flavour they want to look at with a HTTP GET parameter.
 This determines the name of this parameter.
+Set it to ``None`` to disable.

 **Default:** ``'flavour'``